dhutchison/homebridge-ebeco/README.md

 # Homebridge Ebeco

 ## Introduction
-In this plugin you will be able to add your Ebeco WiFi-ready EB-Therm 500 to HomeBridge and controling it through Siri and Home App.
+In this plugin you will be able to add your <a href="https://www.ebeco.com" target="_blank">Ebeco</a> WiFi-ready EB-Therm 500 to HomeBridge and controling it through Siri and Home App.

 ## Installation